 The qualifier exists because what we call Kashmiri Chai is actually not entirely authentic to Kashmir.

-Truth: I used to call it Karachi Style Kashmiri Chai, but then my Lahori friends and those from other parts of Pakistan pointed out that they too make it exactly this way!
+Truth: I used to call it Karachi Style Kashmiri Chai, but then my Lahori friends and those from other parts of Pakistan pointed out that they too make it exactly this way.

-Getting the right Ingredients
+Getting the right Ingredients for Pink Chai

 Kashmiri Green Tea Leaves - the star, please buy tea leaves labeled as Kashmiri for optimal results OR if they are unavailable then I have been told by friends who use this recipe that any strong Middle Eastern brand of green tea works too!